 Economy of Norway – Overview

-Norway has suffered a fall in the annual value of its exports over the last five years, decreasing at an annualized rate of -14.4% during that period (from $159 billion to $89.4 billion).
+Norway has suffered a fall in the annual value of its exports over the last five years, decreasing by $27 billion during that period (from $154 billion to $127 billion).

 The economy of Norway is sensitive to changes in output and prices in the offshore oil and gas sector as these are major export markets, alongside its fishing industry.